-Bake for 60-75 minutes making sure that you add a piece of foil on top of the loaf pan after 20 minutes to avoid the top of the bread to burn.
+Bake for 60-75 minutes, making sure that you add a piece of foil on top of the loaf pan after 20 minutes to prevent the top of the bread from burning.

 Cool on a rack for 3 hours or overnight before slicing.
-It is a very important step to make the bread don't fall apart when you slice it.
+It is a crucial step to make sure the bread doesn't fall apart when you slice it.

 Storage and freezing

-Store in the pantry up to 3 days, in an airtight container.
+Store in the pantry for up to 3 days, in an airtight container.

-Net carbs: 3.9 g per slice including sliced almonds on top.
+Net carbs: 3.9 grams per slice, including sliced almonds on top.